ParticipioLabs/realities/ui/README.md

 ### Apollo Client

 We use [Apollo Client](https://www.apollographql.com/docs/react/) to help us fetch and mutate data via our GraphQL API.
-We also use it to store and mutate state that is completely held in the front-end via [local state management](https://www.apollographql.com/docs/react/essentials/local-state.html).
+We also use it to store and mutate state that is completely held in the front-end via [local state management](https://www.apollographql.com/docs/react/local-state/local-state-management/).

 Our Apollo Client is set up in a service found under `/ui/src/services/apolloClient/`. `apolloClient.js` sets up the client and `localState.js` houses our local state.

-In `apolloClient.js` we do a couple of notable things; (1) we add a logged in user's JWT as an authentication header to every request to the backend if it exists, and (2) we make sure that Apollo uses the property `nodeId` to identify objects fetched from the backend.
-By default, Apollo uses `id` or `_id` to normalize data in its cache, but our objects have the id property `nodeId` instead, so we use that.
+In `apolloClient.js` we do a couple of notable things; (1) we add a logged in user's authentication token as an authentication header to every request to the backend if it exists, as well as the currently viewed org's orgSlug (the name of the org that you can see in the url).
+And (2) we make sure that Apollo uses the properties `nodeId` and `orgId` to identify objects fetched from the backend.
+By default, Apollo uses `id` or `_id` to normalize data in its cache, but our objects have the id properties `nodeId` and `orgId` instead, so we use those.

-When fetching data from the back-end via Apollo, use the [Query](https://www.apollographql.com/docs/react/essentials/queries.html) component.
+When fetching data from the back-end via Apollo, use the [useQuery](https://www.apollographql.com/docs/react/data/queries/) hook.

-When mutating data in the backend via Apollo, use the [Mutation](https://www.apollographql.com/docs/react/essentials/mutations.html) component.
+When mutating data in the backend via Apollo, use the [useMutation](https://www.apollographql.com/docs/react/data/mutations/) hook.

 Sometimes, you'll have to manually update the Apollo cache after a mutation.
 Apollo will try to update the cache automatically if it has all the information it needs.
 For example, if you send a mutation that updates the title of a need, and the mutation returns that need with both its `nodeId` and new `title` in the response, Apollo will automatically update all instances of that need in the cache with the new title.
 However if you create a new need, Apollo might not automatically understand that it needs to add that need to various lists in the cache.
 That's when you need to manually update the cache.
 Read more about that in the Apollo docs, or look at the `CreateNeed` component for an example.

 When manually updating the cache, you sometimes need to import the GraphQL query that was used to fetch the part of the cache you want to change.
 In those cases we define the query in a shared file rather than the component itself.
 These shared queries are found in the `queries` service.

-### Authentication with Auth0
+### Authentication with Keycloak

-We use [Auth0](https://auth0.com/) for authentication.
-When a user logs in or signs up, they are taken through a flow where Auth0 generates a [JWT](https://jwt.io/) and redirects to http://realities.theborder.and.se/auth-callback, where we get the JWT and store it in localStorage.
-The `AuthRoutesContainer` component handles routing for the /auth-callback route and renders the `AuthCallback` component, which in turn uses the `auth` service (under `/ui/src/services/`) to get and store the JWT.
+We use [Keycloak](https://www.keycloak.org/) for authentication.
+When a user logs in or signs up, they are taken through a flow where Keycloak generates a [JWT](https://jwt.io/) and redirects to e.g. https://realities.platoproject.org/auth-callback, where we get the JWT and use oidc-react to parse and store it, and run some other login logic.
+The `AuthRoutesContainer` component handles routing for the /auth-callback route and renders the `AuthCallback` component, and all of this is wrapped in oidc-react's `AuthProvider` component in `ui/src/App/App.js` which parses the JWT and stores the info from it.

-We have a [Higher Order Component (HOC)](https://reactjs.org/docs/higher-order-components.html) named `withAuth` that can be used to provide components with props related to authentication.
-It provides a `login` and `logout` function, an `isLoggedIn` flag and the user's `email`.
+We have a [react hook](https://reactjs.org/docs/hooks-overview.html) named `useAuth` that can be used to provide components with info and functionality related to authentication.
+It provides a `login` and `logout` function, an `isLoggedIn` flag, the user's `email`, and `accessToken`.

 ### CSS and Styling